Yukon's Cannabis Control and Regulation Act

 - Once regulations have been passed, private cannabis retailers will be required to obtain a retail license issued by the Cannabis Licensing Board.

-This act will not come into force until Bill C-45, the federal Cannabis Act, comes into force in the summer of 2018.
+This act will not come into force until the federal Cannabis Act comes into force on October 17, 2018.